KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Locations/Sigil.md

 Sigil is a floating city thats coordinates is in the Center of Multiverse.
-It is the home of the once [[Peacekeeper Academy]], and is the current location of the [[Peacekeeper Main Base of Operations]] and [[Peacekeeper Force]].
+It is the home of the once [[Peacekeeper Academy]], and is the current location of the [[Peacekeeper Main Base of Operations]] and [[Peacekeeper]].
 ![[Sigil.png]]